Jaunelle Celaire, Director

 Office: Music Department, 115

-Enrollment in Ensemble 64.8 is comprised of degree seeking students with a percussion major or minor and is reserved for Junior level or higher percussionists.
+Enrollment in the UAF Percussion Ensemble is generally comprised of degree seeking students with a percussion major or minor.
 An audition is required for entrance into the ensemble.
 For more details contact Dr. Sean Dowgray at email@example.com.

 The UAF Wind Symphony has a long tradition of performance on campus.
 Students performing in the Wind Symphony will experience a wide variety of band literature designed to explore many genres and styles of music from classic wind band literature to more contemporary compositions.
 The group performs a concert each semester in the C.W.
 Davis Concert Hall and participates in the Spring Commencement Ceremony.